arturomoncadatorres/deepsurvk/README.md

 ## :tada: Features
 * Implemented using Keras (using TensorFlow 2)
+* Includes the original datasets together with a proper description of the variables
-* Uses data as pandas DataFrames
+* Designed with data as pandas DataFrames in mind
+* Visualization tools for the most common plots for fast and easy exploration and prototyping
+* Treatment recommender

 ## :page_with_curl: License
 This package uses the MIT license